 So there is a minor difference that will surely benefit the Advanced version in terms of battery savings.

 Pilots who choose the more affordable Advanced version have an obvious disadvantage here: 5.8 Ghz is not available!
 The 5.8 Ghz frequency is for particular in areas with a lot of interference, where your signal is likely to be noisy (the range is still less than at 2.4 Ghz according to my tests with the Phantom 4 Pro) .
 In the best case, this leads to poor image transmission.
 But in the worst case, it could also lead to the interrupted connection to the remote control and trigger failsafe.

 If this is the case, the DJI Phantom 4 Pro will automatically switch to the least used frequency of use, i.e. 5.8 GHz.
 The DJI Phantom 4 Advanced does not offer such an option since it does not work only in the frequency of the most used the 2.4 GHz.

 This is to be put into perspective here and a test of the Advanced version will be necessary because the quality of the signal is, in my opinion, the only Achilles heel of the Phantom 4 Pro !

 Difference 3 – Infrared sensors

 Here we come back to safety and flight time.
-While the DJI Phantom 4 Pro offers infrared sensors on the sides with a range of almost 5m, this security measure is not available on the DJI Phantom 4 Advanced.
+While the DJI Phantom 4 Pro offers infrared sensors on the sides with a range of almost 5m.
+You won’t get this security measure available on the DJI Phantom 4 Advanced.